xkollar/xkollar.github.io/data/posts/2025-12-14-testing-subset.markdown

 > What is the smallest number of errors we are 100% sure we would have
 > found at least one?

 Well...
-4. While this one is not very exiting, we can go further:
+4. While this one is not very exciting, we can go further:

 > What is the smallest number of errors we are at least 90% confident we would
 > have found at least one?